albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How does PBIL work?

-Genes are represented as real values in the range [0,1] indicating the prob. that any allele appears in that gene
+Genes are represented as real values in the range $[0,1]$ indicating the probability that any allele appears in that gene

 1. A population is generated from the probability vector
 2. The fitness of each member is evaluated and ranked